 • Quicker return to normal

-• An earlier release from the hospital.
+• An earlier release from the hospital

-This way, you do not have to worry about remembering to take your meds in time or getting the wrong dose by mistake.
+This way, you don’t have to worry about remembering to take your meds in time or getting the wrong dose by mistake.
 The ambIT pump has been proven to reduce opioid use and shorten hospital stays.
 These devices can be personalized, so you get relief from pain when you need it.

 It’s best to talk to your healthcare provider to learn more about the best pain management options for you.
+They’ll work with you to find the safest and most suitable surgery recovery plan for you.

 1. Forastiere, E., Sofra, M., Giannarelli, D., Fabrizi, L., & Simone, G. (2008).
 Effectiveness of continuous wound infusion of 0.5% ropivacaine by On-Q pain relief system for postoperative pain management after open nephrectomy.
 British Journal of Anaesthesia, 101(6), 841–847. https://doi.org/10.1093/bja/aen309